Coronavirus in Africa

-So far, there have been no major waves of infection in most African countries, unlike in India, Brazil, the USA and across Europe – but the highly contagious delta variant is currently causing the number of cases to rise in many African countries as well.
+So far, there have been no major waves of infection in most African countries, unlike in India, Brazil, the USA and across Europe – but the highly contagious delta variant and the newly discovered omicron variant are currently causing the number of cases to rise in many African countries as well.
 Due to the lack of available COVID-19 tests the number of unreported cases may be much higher.
 The health sector in sub-Saharan Africa is understaffed and underequipped, contributing to the insufficient data available.

 Added to this is the fact that the African continent is much more vulnerable than, say, Europe or the USA.
-The consequences of the COVID-19 pandemic will be particularly devastating for the poorest people.
-Many of them have lost their incomes due to COVID-related restrictions and in many Global South countries there is no social security system to compensate for these losses.
+The consequences of the COVID-19 pandemic is particularly devastating for the poorest people.
+For example, when people lose their income due to COVID-related restrictions, many countries in the Global South do not have a social security system to compensate for these losses.
 The necessary money and structures to contain the economic impact are lacking.
-Economies are collapsing dramatically while food prices are rising – people are starving.
+More and more people are falling into absolute poverty and cannot survive without help.
+In many African countries, the economy has collapsed dramatically and food prices have risen – people are starving.
 According to the Food and Agriculture Organization of the United Nations, COVID-19 could almost double the number of people suffering from acute hunger.

 Help contain coronavirus in Africa.
-With your donation you will support numerous projects designed to save people from disaster.
+Donate now and support numerous projects to counteract the disaster.

 Coronavirus vaccination in Africa

 Vaccination against the coronavirus has been underway worldwide since the end of 2020.
 However, many African countries cannot afford the expensive vaccine doses.
-While in Europe more than 50 percent of the population are already fully vaccinated, only 1.5 percent of the population in Africa is (source: WHO).
+While in Europe the majority of the population is fully vaccinated, in Africa only a very small proportion is.

 This unequal rollout could have a dramatic impact on the development achievements of recent decades in many countries of the Global South.
 It is already feared that the number of people suffering from hunger could increase by up to 130 million worldwide due to the COVID-19 pandemic.
 It is therefore urgent that all people worldwide have access to an affordable and safe vaccine.